Chapter 7 Means Test: What You Need To Know

 What Is Chapter 7 Bankruptcy?

-Before we dive into the means test, let’s look at exactly what Chapter 7 is and what it can mean for you you.
+Before we dive into the means test, let’s look at precisely what Chapter 7 is and what it can mean for you.
 Chapter 7 bankruptcy allows you to liquidate much of your consumer debt.
 The bankruptcy court assigns a trustee who will gather your non-exempt valuables, such as non-retirement-related stocks, secondary vehicles, and savings accounts.
 Then they will sell any non-cash items and use the proceeds to pay off creditors in a debt settlement.

 In order to file for this, you must prove, through a means test, that you do not have enough disposable income to pay off your consumer debt.